Understanding Workload Identities in Identity Management

 And, really, you've gotta embrace a holistic approach to identity management.
 Workload identities can't be an afterthought.
 It has to be baked into your overall security strategy.

 Look, securing workload identities isn't just a good idea; it's becoming a necessity.
-As Microsoft mentioned earlier, attackers are increasingly targeting these non-human identities, so it's time to get serious about WIAM and making sure your systems are protected.
+Attackers are increasingly targeting these non-human identities, so it's time to get serious about WIAM and making sure your systems are protected.
 The future of security actually depends on it.